apostrophecms/docs/docs/README.md

 # Introduction

 This document assumes a level of familiarity with Apostrophe 2.
 We suggest building your production projects with the latest stable release of [Apostrophe 2](https://github.com/apostrophecms/apostrophe).
-This repository reflects our current progress towards a stable 3.0 release, which is scheduled in Q1 of 2021.
+This reflects our current progress towards a stable 3.0 release, which is scheduled in Q1 of 2021.
 We're eager to share our progress so far and grateful for any feedback you might have.

 First let's talk about what's new and what is still to come.

 ## New in Apostrophe 3 Alpha 1

-* **New editing experience.** Powered by Vue, the new editing experience is much faster than in A2.
-And the design and UX are much improved for use cases like nested widgets.
+### 100% RESTful Headless APIs
-* **100% RESTful headless APIs.** While A2 had custom APIs and a separate `apostrophe-headless` module, A3 is powered by RESTful APIs from the ground up.
+While A2 had custom APIs and a separate `apostrophe-headless` module, A3 is powered by RESTful APIs from the ground up.

+### New Editing Experience
+Powered by Vue, the new editing experience is much faster than in A2.
+We've completely overhauled the design and UX with superior editor interactions.

+### Improved Module Architecture
-* **Better module architecture.** A2 developers told us it was hard to know where to put their code.
+A2 developers told us it was hard to know where to put their code.
 So in A3, we have a clearer layout for modules.
 Each module has a clearly defined home for methods, event handlers, Nunjucks helpers, async components, query builders and more.

+### Async Components & Lazy Loading
-* **Async components and lazy loading.** A2 developers often asked why they couldn't fetch content from the database from inside a template.
+A2 developers often asked why they couldn't fetch content from the database from inside a template.
 Now you can.
 The async component pattern delivers this feature without cluttering your templates with complex JavaScript code.
 Load what you need when you need it.

+### Un-opinionated Front-end
-* **Un-opinionated on the front end.** A2 shipped with jQuery, lodash, momentjs and more on the front end.
+A2 shipped with jQuery, lodash, momentjs and more.
 Later, we added the lean option to remove these things.
 A3 takes this one step further: there are no frontend libraries at all sent to logged-out users, except for a very small vanilla JavaScript helper library for core tasks like communicating with Apostrophe and displaying our video widget.
 The new library is under 10K when delivered with gzip encoding.

 ## Coming Before the 3.0 Final Release

 These features are not in alpha 1, but it's important to us that you know they are coming before the final release of 3.0:

+### New Permissions System
-* **New permissions system.** A new, simplified permissions system is on its way.
-However, **just for alpha 1, all logged-in users are treated as admins.**
+A new, simplified permissions system is on its way.
+However, **for alpha 1, all logged-in users are treated as admins.**

+### Drafts for Everyone
-* **Drafts for everyone.** In A2, if you wanted to work on your content privately before making it live, the `apostrophe-workflow` module was required.
+In A2, if you wanted to work on your content privately before making it live, the `apostrophe-workflow` module was required.
 In A3, you explicitly "publish" your changes when they are ready to go live.
 UX improvements make this process friendly for everyone.

+### Version History
-* **Version history.** In A3 you'll be able to access the publication history of any document and potentially roll back if needed.
+In A3 you'll be able to access the publication history of any document and potentially roll back if needed.

+### Internationalization
-* **Internationalization.** A3 final will ship with optional internationalization both for static text and for dynamic content.
+A3 final will ship with optional internationalization both for static text and for dynamic content.
 We have learned many UX lessons from `apostrophe-workflow` and are simplifying this experience.

+### Image Cropping & Focal Points
-* **Image cropping and focal points.** Standard in 2.x, these features are still in the works for 3.x.
+Standard in 2.x, these features are still in the works for 3.x.

+### Polymorphic Relationships
-* **Relationships with more than one type.** "Polymorphic joins," a popular feature added late in the 2.x series, will reappear in 3.x before the final release.
+Formally "Polymorphic joins," a popular feature added late in the 2.x series, will reappear in 3.x before the final release.

+### And More
-* **And more.** We have a rich ecosystem of plug-in modules for A2, and  those modules will be ported to A3 as appropriate.
+We have a rich ecosystem of plug-in modules for A2, and  those modules will be ported to A3 as appropriate.

 # Prerequisites